jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Inference attack** involves combining several pieces of nonsensitive info to gain access to information that should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of modern database platforms

 - Cryptographic systems: the goal of a well-implemented cryptographic system is to make compromise too time-consuming and/or expensive.
 Each component has vulnerabilities:
+    - **Kerckhoff's Principle** (AKA Kerckhoff's assumption): a cryptographic system should be secure even if everything about the system, except the key, is public knowledge
     - Software: used to encrypt/decrypt data, can be a standalone app, command-line, built into the OS or called via API.
 Like any software, there are likely bugs/issues, so regular patching is important
     - Keys: dictate how encryption is applied through an algorithm.
 A key should remain secret, otherwise the security of the encrypted data is at risk.
-Key length is an important consideration; longer keys discourage brute-force attacks; a 256-bit key is typically minimum recommendation for symmetric encryption, and 2048-bit key typically the minimum for asymmetric.
-Always base the length on your requirements and sensitivity of the data being handled
+Key length is an important consideration; longer keys discourage brute-force attacks; a 256-bit key is typically minimum recommendation for symmetric encryption, and 2048-bit key typically the minimum for asymmetric
+        - **Key space**:represents all possible permutations of a key
+        - Key space best practices:
+            - use as long of a key as possible (your goal is to outpace projected increase in cryptanalytic capability during the time the data must be kept safe)
+            - always store secret keys securely, and if you must transmit them over a network, do so in a manner that protects them from unauthorized disclosure
+            - select the key using an approach that has as much randomness as possible, taking advantage of the entire key space
+            - destroy keys securely, when no longer needed Always base the length on your requirements and sensitivity of the data being handled
-    - Algorithms: choose algorithms (or ciphers) with a large **key space** (a key space represents all possible permutations of a key) and a large random **key value** (key value is used by an algorithm for the encryption process).
-Algorithms themselves are not secret, but instead well-known.
-You can research their history, how they work and find extensive details about them
+    - Algorithms: choose algorithms (or ciphers) with a large key space and a large random **key value** (key value is used by an algorithm for the encryption process).
+Algorithms themselves are not secret, but instead well-known with extensive public details about history and how they function

-- Industrial control systems (ICS)
+- **Industrial control systems (ICS)**: ICS is a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT)
+    - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices such as those found in an electrical power plant or factory.
+SCADA systems are well suited for distributed environments, such as those spanning continents
+    - Some SCADA systems still rely on legacy or proprietary communications, which put them at risk, especially as attackers gain knowledge of such systems and their vulnerabilities
+    - SCADA risk mitigations:
+        - isolate networks
+        - limit access physically and logically
+        - restrict code to only essential apps
+        - log all activity

-- Cloud-based systems
+- Cloud-based systems:
+    - **Cloud computing**: on-demand access to computing resources available from almost anywhere
+    - Cloud's primary challenge: resources are outside the org’s direct control, making it more difficult to manage risk
+    - Orgs should formally define requirements to store and process data stored in the cloud
+    - Focus your efforts on areas that you can control, such as the network entry and exit points (i.e. firewalls and similar security solutions)
+    - All sensitive data should be encrypted, both for network communication and data-at-rest
+    - Use centralized identity access and management system, with multifactor authentication
+    - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using **cryptographic erase**: methods that permanently remove the cryptographic keys
+    -Capture diagnostic and security data from the cloud-based systems and store in your security information and event management system
+    - Ensure that your cloud configuration matches or exceeds your on-premises security requirements
+    - Understand cloud vendor's security strategy
+    - Cloud shared responsibility:
+        - Software as a Service (SaaS):
+            - the vendor is responsible for all maintenance of the SaaS services
+        - Platform as a Service (PaaS):
+            - customers deploy apps that they’ve created or acquired, manage their apps, and modify config settings on the host
+            - the vendor is responsible for maintenance of the host and the underlying cloud infrastructure
+        - Infrastructure as a Service (IaaS):
+            - IaaS models provide basic computing resources to customers
+            - customers install OSs and apps and perform required maintenance
+            - the vendor maintains cloud-based infra, ensuring that customers have access to leased systems

 - Distributed systems
 - Internet of things (IoT)
 - Microservices